 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-High affinity negative allosteric modulator of HDAC4 (Kd = 10 - 30 nM).
+Tasquinimod is a high affinity negative allosteric modulator of HDAC4 (Kd = 10 - 30 nM).
 Binds the regulatory Zn2+ binding domain of HDAC4.
 Suppresses hypoxia-induced decrease in histone acetylation in human prostate cancer cells in vitro.
 Also binds S100A9.
 Antiangiogenic.
 Inhibits endothelial sprouting in vitro and growth of prostate tumor xenografts in nude mice.
 Orally bioavailable.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 406.36.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|